 ACVO approached the American Veterinary Medical Association for support, to this day the AVMA has given the program a blanket, ongoing endorsement.
 They signed on as a supporter and helped ACVO promote the event to referring veterinarians, thereby inviting more individuals to benefit from the program.
 The first event took place without a sponsor and was developed exclusively in-house; it was held during AVMA's Pet Awareness week in May.

 The first year was emblematic of how much our ophthalmologists love supporting Service Animals, over 160 of our Diplomates offered their services for free to approximately 1,500 Service Animals across Canada and the USA.
 Each year both the participating number of veterinarians and the number of clients have increased.
-The eight year participation average shows that approximately 260-280 of ACVO's Diplomates voluntarily participate annually; therein donating all of their time, facilities and staff services to the event.
-To date nearly 60,000 Service Animals have received free screening exams from this program; we hope to increase these numbers annually.
+The eleven year participation average shows that approximately 280-305 of ACVO's Diplomates voluntarily participate annually; therein donating all of their time, facilities and staff services to the event.
+To date over 67,000 Service Animals have received free screening exams from this program; we hope to increase these numbers annually.

 The program became rooted when Merial stepped up to act as the name-sake sponsor and other secondary sponsors was secured.
 Merial supported the event for five years even though they did not carry ophthalmic specific products.
 After five years of support, Merial underwent a series of merges and was no longer able to financially sponsor the event.
 So in 2014, Stokes Pharmacy generously agreed to assist ACVO as the name-sake sponsor through 2019.
 Sponsor funds help pay for the program's staff support and limited overhead; financially the goal is to simply break even.
 The public should know that our Diplomates participate voluntarily and are not reimbursed for their time, expertise, staff or expenses.